Arkansas River, Buena Vista Colorado

 Trentatrons are designed with a heavy steel frame to shape and magnify the flux field inside the pipe.
 Trentatrons are also designed to align the flux field so that it crosses directly across the water flow for maximum reaction with the hydrogen atoms in the water.
 The flux field doesn't bounce around the sides of the pipe as other designs do.

 For a better understanding here are some photos of measurements of a C5 Ceramic magnet of the type used in nearly all other MWT devices, then a small N50 Neodymium block magnet, then a sequence of photos of our line of Trentatrons.
-The TAT-1 model uses N40 Neodymium magnets and is designed for pipes sizes up to 1 1/4" copper pipe or 1" PVC pipe.
-The TAT-2 model uses N35 Neodymium magnets and is designed for pipes sizes from 1 1/2" to 2" copper pipe or 1 1/4" to 2" PVC pipe.
-Our model TAT-21 uses massive 2x2x1 N40 Neodymium magnets for the highest possible flux densities (using permanent magnets).
-The TAT-21 is designed for pipes sizes from 1 1/2" to 2" copper pipe or 1 1/4" to 2" PVC pipe also.
+The TAT-1 model uses N42 Neodymium magnets and is designed for pipes sizes up to 1 1/4" copper pipe or 1" PVC pipe.
+The TAT-2 model uses N42 Neodymium magnets and is designed for pipes sizes from 3/4" to 2" copper pipe or 3/4" to 2" PVC pipe.
+Our model TAT-21 uses massive 2x2x1 N42 Neodymium magnets for the highest possible flux densities (using permanent magnets).
+The TAT-21 is designed for pipes sizes from 1 1/4" to 2 1/2" copper pipe or 1" to 2 1/2" PVC pipe also.
+Our largest unit, the TAT-4 is designed for 2 1/2" to 4" PVC or Copper pipe and it uses 4" wide and 4" Long magnets with a pull force each of 400 pounds.

 In the sequence shots of the Trentatrons note the build up of flux field density as the Trentatrons heavy Steel Frame is added.
 Also note that the surface flux reading of a bare magnet is much lower than the Br rating of the material.
 The Ceramic magnet has a Br rating of 3,800 Gauss yet the flux level measured directly on the magnet is 514 Gauss.

 The N50 Neodymium block magnet has a Br rating of 14,700 Gauss.
-The N40 Neodymium magnets we use in the Trentatron TAT-1 and TAT-21 unit have a rating of 12,700 Gauss yet surface readings are only 3900 Gauss until we add them to the Trentatrons heavy steel frame.
-The N35 Neodymium magnets we use in the Trentatron TAT-2 unit have a rating of 12,100 Gauss.
+The N42 Neodymium magnets we use in the Trentatron units have a rating of 13,200 Gauss yet surface readings are only 3900 Gauss until we add them to the Trentatrons heavy steel frame.

 C5 Ceramic Magnet